owen-laney/owen-laney/README.md

-Hey, I'm Owen.
-I'm a student who's passion for designing and building amazing user centered websites let me to taking on projects and making this GitHub!
+Hey!
+I'm Owen.
+I'm a student, and my passion for designing and building amazing user centered websites let me to taking on projects and making this GitHub.
 Feel free to fork any of my open source projects and take a look at my socials if you're interested in anything I've made

 <!--- [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=owen-laney)](https://github.com/anuraghazra/github-readme-stats) --->